yorkeyao/VehicleX/README.md

 ## VehicleX Engine

 VehicleX contains 1,209 vehicles of various models in 3D with fully editable attributes.
 We also propose an attribute descent approach to let VehicleX approximate the attributes in real-world datasets.
+The detailed code coming soon.

 ![fig1](https://github.com/yorkeyao/VehicleX/blob/master/images/Platform.jpg)